AdobeDocs/analytics.en/help/technotes/troubleshoot-login.md

 ## Adobe ID

-Troubleshoot issues with logging in to Adobe Analytics using the CX Enterprise.
+Troubleshoot issues with logging in to Adobe Analytics using CX Enterprise.

 1. Navigate to [experience.adobe.com](https://experience.adobe.com).
 If you are unable to access this site, your organization might not allow this domain through your firewall.
 Work with your organization's IT team to allow it.
 See [IPs and domains used in the Adobe CX Enterprise](https://helpx.adobe.com/analytics/kb/adobe-ip-addresses.html) for helpful information to give to your IT team.